 Narrative's best feature is the Publishing Feature, its but better than exporting in almost every way.
 Click here to learn how to Publish.

-- Select the 'Export' icon in the bottom right corner
+1. Once you have completed your post, select the 'Export' icon in the bottom right corner.

 If you need to make a change to a single side-by-side image after exporting you may wish to use the export selected images as JPEG feature.